 A student 16 years old or older may voluntarily withdraw from high school.
 By dropping out of school, students are giving away their rights to free, full-time public education.

-Statistically, students that drop out will be
+Statistically, students who drop out will be:

 - less likely to find a good, steady job.

 - less likely to be able to buy things that they want or sometimes need.

 - more likely to get caught up in criminal activity.